Ashton, Stalybridge and Liverpool Junction Railway: Stalybridge to Huddersfield

-The roundabout route of the Leeds and Manchester Railway, via Normanton, encouraged the development of shorter routes, and an independent Leeds, Dewsbury & Manchester Railway was incorporated by an Act of 30 June 1845 to build a line from Leeds to Cooper Bridge, near Mirfield on the Manchester and Leeds Railway.
+The roundabout route of the Leeds and Manchester Railway, via Normanton, encouraged the development of shorter routes, and an independent Leeds, Dewsbury and Manchester Railway was incorporated by the Leeds, Dewsbury and Manchester Railway Act 1845 (8 & 9 Vict. c. xxxvi) of 30 June 1845 to build a line from Leeds to Cooper Bridge, near Mirfield on the Manchester and Leeds Railway.